Tmpecho/pacont/README.md

 - `-m, --max-depth <MAX_DEPTH>`: Maximum recursion depth for directories (0 means no recursion) [default: usize::MAX]
 - `-i, --include-errors`: Include error messages in the output
+- `-o, --output-information`: Display the number of characters and words of the output without printing the contents
 - `-h, --help`: Print help information
 - `-V, --version`: Print version information